4neesh/DevBlog/src/posts/031_SpringFramework.md

 The Spring framework was introduced as a lightweight solution for loose-coupling and management of Java Objects with an IOC container.
 Within Spring, developers are able to create beans to be stored within an IOC container which represent instructions for creating and managing Java Objects.
 The ApplicationContext IOC container introduced annotation-based configuration and enhanced IOC bean management features.
-Following the growth and popularity of Spring, the developer became overloaded with xml configuration when using the Spring framework thus Spring Boot was invented.
+Following the growth and popularity of Spring, the developer often wrote excessive xml configuration when using the Spring framework thus Spring Boot offered a solution.
 Spring Boot introduced Autoconfiguration that uses convention over configuration to create default beans and configuration for the application.
 As a result, Spring Boot enables the developer to create out-of-the-box production-ready applications with minimal configuration required with the flexibility of customisation.
+You can read more about Spring and its features from the excellent documentation <a href="https://docs.spring.io/spring-framework/docs/current/reference/html/" target="_blank">here</a>
 </p>

 <br>